roidrage/paperplanes/_posts/2013-1-16-coffee-and-the-art-of-customer-happiness.md

 opening shop and after make sure that variations in the coffee bean are continuously evened out by adapting the brewing process.
-As coffee beans deteriorate over time (usually a few days to a few weeks) they get drier, and they need a different grind setting and slightly
+As coffee beans deteriorate over time (usually a few days to a few weeks) they get drier, and they need a different grind setting.

 Of course, this also involves learning new tools, new brewing techniques, choosing the one best applied for a particular brewing method.